hmorchid/ada-project-analytixxperts2023/index.md

 <img align="left" width="350" src="assets/density_global.png">
 <img align="center" width="350" src="assets/regression_global.png">

-From the distribution above and statistical tests, we see that the relationship between a movie's box office performance and the fact that it received treatment (having a diverse cast), is a positive correlation.
+From the distribution above and and the statistical tests we ran, we saw that the relationship between a movie's box office performance and the fact that it received treatment (having a diverse cast), is a positive correlation.
 It indicates that having a diverse cast in terms of ethnicity brings a better performance in terms of box office.

 #### Other results